forlilab/Ringtail/docs/source/api.rst

 Handling interaction parameters
 ----------------------------------
 ADGPU is capable of performing interaction analysis at runtime, with these results being stored in the database if present.
-If interaction analysis is not present in the input file (including Vina PDBQTs), it will by default be added by Ringtail during data parsing, unless the user specifies not to using ``no_interactions`` option. **This will signifcantly decrease the total database write time.** By default, the cutoff distance for being considered an interaction is 3.7 å for hydrogen bonds and 4.0å for van der Waals interactions.
+If interaction analysis is not present in the input file (including Vina PDBQTs), it will by default be added by Ringtail during data parsing, unless the user specifies ``calculate_interactions=False`` option. **This will signifcantly decrease the total database write time.** By default, the cutoff distance for being considered an interaction is 3.7 å for hydrogen bonds and 4.0å for van der Waals interactions.
 If the user would like to calculate interactions for vina results with other distance cutoffs, the option ``interaction_cutoffs`` can be used.
 To be able to add interactions it is important that the receptor file is provided during database write (or that the receptor has already been saved explicitly in the database).

 .. code-block:: python